 This moment reminds me of the great sacrifice Stephen Markham made of selling his house to pay the prophet’s bail.
 Willard tells the Prophet he would die for him.
 And, again, even now, even though for the last 14 years of his life Joseph had been betrayed and left by a countless number of friends and associates, he still had men and women who loved him and cared for him and would give everything they could for him.

 Back in Missouri, when Joseph was in Liberty Jail for treason, and was feeling low, and down.
-The Mormons were being driven across the winter countryside as refugees.
+The Latter-day Saints were being driven across the winter countryside as refugees.
 All their property had been stolen.
 Their land had been taken.
-As Joseph was sitting in jail with the other 5 leaders of the Mormon religion, Joseph felt the Lord tell him, “Thy friends do stand by thee, and they shall hail thee again with warm hearts and friendly hands.
+As Joseph was sitting in jail with the other 5 leaders of the Church, and leader’s of the local militia, Joseph felt the Lord tell him, “Thy friends do stand by thee, and they shall hail thee again with warm hearts and friendly hands.
 Thou art not yet as Job; thy friends do not contend against thee, neither charge thee with transgression, as they did Job.”